MicrosoftDocs/power-automate-docs/articles/create-email-flows.md

 # Create flows to manage email

-There are three ways to create flows to manage your email:
+There are four ways to create flows to manage your email:

 1. Use a template &mdash; Most likely, there's already a [template](https://preview.flow.microsoft.com/templates) accomplishes your scenario.
 Search for your scenario among the templates and then follow the steps to create a flow from the template.